 Flexible Grouping of students according to skill levels.

-With parents as partners, our school provides top quality education in an emotionally safe atmosphere, building on strengths and attending to needs.
+Our school provides top-quality education in an emotionally safe atmosphere, building on strengths and attending to needs.
 Collaborative efforts of parents, teachers, and administration yield the most effective educational plans for all students.

 Capturing enthusiasm is essential for improving the quality of our students' education.
 The overall size of our academy is kept small to build a strong sense of community and to ensure close and caring relationships among all students and staff.
 Small schools create more opportunities for participation.
 School size is a critical factor in determining educational outcomes.
 Research links small school size with higher levels of achievement.

 ECHELON's teaching staff is composed of top educators who are highly motivated and caring professionals.
 We implement "best practice" teaching methods including instructional accommodations and curriculum adaptations, so that no student is held back.
 All teachers have extensive training in subject content and instructional methods that allow students to fully access rich and challenging academic material.
 Teachers create lesson plans that are properly paced to ensure that essential curriculum is covered; develop materials that support the instructional program as well as recognize individual learning styles of students, maintain classroom discipline; and ensure a classroom environment that is conducive to learning.

 Meet our Director